Common Sports Injuries Treated with Chiropractic Care

 Neck and back pain is a common issue for many athletes due to the physical pressure that comes with rigorous training and competition.
 Neck pain is often caused by overuse or misuse of neck muscles due to the body’s ability to rotate, bend, or stay in awkward postures for long periods of time.
 Meanwhile, lower back pain usually results from excessive loading of the spine from too much weight and improper alignment and form when lifting weights.

-Chiropractic adjustments can realign joints and give relief for athletes.
+Chiropractic adjustments can realign joints and give relief to athletes.
 They suggest that adjustments have the capacity to reduce pressure on spinal discs and nerves as well as increase mobility through proper joint alignment.

 Multiple studies have suggested that chiropractic intervention is beneficial in treating neck and back pain.
 For example, one randomized controlled trial conducted in 2013 found that chiropractic intervention reduced pain intensity levels more than traditional medical care for patients with neck pain.
 Another systematic review published in 2018 concluded that patients experienced reduced disability levels after undergoing chiropractic care for acute low-back pain.